 In addition to conveying your personality, don’t be afraid to send personal emails or handwritten postcards.
 It doesn’t have to be an epic task—but a little extra effort and personal touch can go a long way.
 For example, even if you save time by using MailChimp or Paperless Post, make sure you say, “Hi <<First Name>>!” and continue on with a very personal note or invitation.

 What do you have coming up?
-Leave a clickable link with urgency, scarcity, creativity and personality below!
+Comment below!

 Tony Howell is a digital strategist dedicated to helping you design your future—creating offline success from your online presence.